Mawson Lakes, SA

 Where is Mawson Lakes?

-Mawson Lakes is a suburb of South Australia, Australia.
+Mawson Lakes is a suburb of South Australia, Australia, in the Salisbury local government area.

 What is the population of Mawson Lakes?